North Dakota Bowhunter Laws and Regulations

 You must be a resident of North Dakota to take the online course.

 Hunter education is currently required in all 50 states, 10 Canadian provinces, three Northwest Territories, and Mexico.
 A separate bowhunter education course is required in many of the states and provinces to comply with the bowhunting laws and regulations in those jurisdictions.

 The states and provinces requiring an IBEP course are:

 - Nova Scotia

 - South Dakota

-All states and provinces that have mandatory bowhunter education requirements will accept the Archery Certification Card.
-Likewise, North Dakota will accept Bowhunter Education certifications that are issued by other states and provinces that meet official IHEA-USA requirements.
+All U.S. states, provinces, and countries that have mandatory bowhunter education requirements will accept the Archery Certification Card.
+Likewise, North Dakota will accept Bowhunter Education certifications that are issued by other jurisdictions that meet official IHEA requirements.
 (This is known as “reciprocity.”)

 North Dakota Game and Fish Department